 - Early detection of clinical adverse events in postoperative patients using remote monitoring techniques (MoViSign and MoViSupport projects).

 - Track elderly people's resilience using digital hand grip strength (Reshape project).

 - Daily monitoring of gait disorder symptoms (freezing of gait) in people with Parkinson's disease (BrainWave project).

 - Daily monitoring of seizures in people with epilepsy (BrainWave project).

-I take the supervisor role of three PhD candidates (daily supervisor for two PhD candidates).
-I have supervised over 30 master/bachelor students in the filed of biomedical engineering, technical medicine, electrical engineering, embedded system, neuroscience, etc.
+I take the daily supervisor role of four PhD candidates .
+I have supervised around 50 master/bachelor students in the filed of biomedical engineering, technical medicine, electrical engineering, embedded system, neuroscience, etc.

 I am the committee member of Dutch Electrical Engineering council (EE-NL) which creates the visibility of EE in the Netherlands, discusses topics which involve, require or affect Electrical Engineering research and education on the national level, coordinates initiatives undertaken by the Dutch technical-university faculties of Electrical Engineering in the areas of research, education and valorization, and strengthens the Dutch Electrical Engineering community.